ucl-isd/moodle-mod_hotquestion/README.md

 New capability added 7/15/2016 that places an entry with link in the Recent Activity block when anyone posts an entry in a Hot Question acitivity.
+Added a Recent activity setting that lets you limit students to seeing only their posts.
+Admin, teachers and managers still see all posts.

 New capability added 4/01/2016 that allows admin, teachers, and managers to delete any round in the current Hot Question activity if they deem all the questions in the